keptn-sandbox/generic-executor-service/README.md

 ```

 ### Sample Python Script

+For Python please be aware the the *generic-executor-service* container comes with a Python3 runtime and also an installed `requests` module.
+Any other depending modules are not installed.
+If you need them either file an issue so we can include them in future builds or simply fork this repository and build your own customized version by installing any additional modules in the Dockerfile:

-And here a sample python script that the *generic-executor-service* is calling by setting all the Keptn context, labels and container environment variables as environment variables for this script:
+Here a sample python script that the *generic-executor-service* is calling by setting all the Keptn context, labels and container environment variables as environment variables for this script:
 ```python
 action.triggered.myaction.py:
 import os